About the course

-This course will be delivered within our new Animal Centre based at the colleges main campus in Bury St Edmunds.
+This course will be delivered within our Animal Centre based at the colleges main campus in Bury St Edmunds.

 Where will the course take me?

-Completion of the Level 1 Diploma in Vocational Studies (Animal Care Pathway) students can go straight into industry to jobs such as: Assistant Farm Worker, Assistant Yard Worker, Assistant Kennel/Cattery Worker, Pet Shop Assistant etc.
+Completion of the Level 1 Diploma in Studies (Animal Care Pathway) students can go straight into industry to jobs such as: Assistant Farm Worker, Assistant Yard Worker, Assistant Kennel/Cattery Worker, Pet Shop Assistant etc.